brelevenix/geo-quizz/HowToCreateQuiz.md

 ```

 The following fields are optional:
-* `distance' : distance in meters accepted when using touch screens
+* `distance` : distance in meters accepted when using touch screens
-* `maxZoom' : maximum zoom (eg to avoid to view solutions on detailed zooms)
+* `maxZoom` : maximum zoom (eg to avoid to view solutions on detailed zooms)
-* `tilesServer' : Tile server URL
+* `tilesServer` : Tile server URL
-* `tilesAttribution' : Attribution for the Tile Server
+* `tilesAttribution` : Attribution for the Tile Server
-* `traps' : List of "traps" that will not be requested in the quiz, but displayed
+* `traps` : List of "traps" that will not be requested in the quiz, but displayed

 ```
 map: